Kris Stadsgaard

-Kris Stadsgaard (born 1 August 1985) is a Danish retired professional football central defender.
-Most recently, he played for F.C.
-Copenhagen.
-He has previously played for Danish club FC Nordsjælland, Italian club Reggina Calcio, and Rosenborg BK in Norway, winning two Norwegian Premier League championships with Rosenborg.
-He has played two games for the Denmark national football team.
+Kris Stadsgaard (born 1 August 1985) is a Danish former professional footballer who played as a central defender.
+He made one senior appearance in 2003 for Farum before the club changed its name to Nordsjælland.
+He signed with Italian club Reggina in August 2007 and left the club in March 2008 for Rosenborg in Norway, winning two Norwegian Premier League championships in three seasons there.
+After 1.5 years with Spanish club Málaga he returned to Denmark with Copenhagen in January 2012.
+He made three appearances for the Denmark national team.

 He is the son of former Danish football referee Knud Stadsgaard.

 Club career

-Farum/Nordsjælland
+Farum and Nordsjælland

 Born in Copenhagen, Denmark, Stadsgaard began his career at Farum, where he started his career since joining them in 2001 and progressed through the ranks.

-Stadsgaard made his Danish Superliga debut for Farum BK in the 2002-03 Danish Superliga season, playing alongside Rasmus Marvits in central–defence position, in a 5–1 loss against Silkeborg on 28 April 2003.
+Stadsgaard made his Danish Superliga debut for Farum in the 2002–03 Danish Superliga season, playing alongside Rasmus Marvits in central–defence position, in a 5–1 loss against Silkeborg on 28 April 2003.
 At the end of the season, he signed a two–year contract extension, keeping him until 2005.
-He even stayed with the team when Farum BK changed its name to Nordsjælland in the Summer 2003.
+He stayed with the team when Farum BK changed its name to Nordsjælland in summer 2003.

 After making five appearances in the 2003–04 season, Stadsgaard had a first team chance following the injury of the club's captain Jacob Rasmussen and from that moment on, Stadsgaard managed to play his way into the Nordsjælland team in the 2004–05 season.
 As the 2004–05 season progressed, he went on to make twenty–one appearances in all competitions.
 As a result of his performance, Stadsgaard was rewarded with a contract extension, signing a four–year contract.

 However, Stadgaard's first team opportunities was limited for the next two seasons, as he suffered injuries and made eight appearances as a result.

 In the 2007–08 season, Stadsgaard was given a handful of first appearances and since the start of the season, he went on to make six appearances.

 Reggina

-It was therefore surprising when Italian Serie A team Reggina Calcio bought him for 10 million DKK (€1.5 million), including him in their squad for the 2007–08 season.
-After the move, Stadsgaard was joining by compatriot Mike Tullberg.
+In August 2012 Stadsgaard signed with Italian Serie A team Reggina who paid a transfer fee of 10 million DKK (€1.5 million) to Nordsjælland, including him in their squad for the 2007–08 season.
+After the move, he was joined by compatriot Mike Tullberg.

 On 15 September 2007, Stadsgaard made his debut for the club in a 2–1 defeat to Roma.
 However, Stadsgaard soon struggled in the first team, as he appeared mostly on the substitute and was told by the club's sporting director, Riccardo Bigon, to open up his personality, to integrate better into the squad.
 By January, both Stadsgaard and Tullberg were dropped from the squad and never played for the club again.
 He rejected an opportunity to leave the club in January when he refused to be loaned out, leading both the club and him fell out.

 Following his move to Rosenberg, Stadsgaard expressed regret moving to Reggina and admitted money was a factor as the reason he joined them.